tobecrazy/weather-server/weather_mcp/README.md

 The test script runs three tests:
 1. Getting current weather
 2. Getting tomorrow's forecast
-3. Getting a 3-day forecast
+3. Getting a forecast for a future day (up to 15 days ahead)

 If all tests pass, the script exits with code 0.
 If any test fails, it exits with code 1.